discourse-network/discourse-network.github.io/_pages/funding/round-1.md

 # Who can apply

-Standard [UKRI eligibility rules apply](https://www.ukri.org/councils/stfc/guidance-for-applicants/check-if-youre-eligible-for-funding/eligibility-of-applicants/).
-Your application must be led by an eligible project lead based at [eligible UK based organisations](https://www.ukri.org/apply-for-funding/how-to-apply/check-if-you-are-eligible-for-research-and-innovation-funding/eligibility-as-an-organisation/#contents-list) in accordance with standard UKRI practice.
+Standard [UKRI eligibility rules apply](https://www.ukri.org/councils/stfc/guidance-for-applicants/check-if-youre-eligible-for-funding/eligibility-of-applicants/), except that project leads and co-leads **do not need to be academic members of staff**.
+Your application must be led by an employed member of staff based at an [eligible UK based organisation](https://www.ukri.org/apply-for-funding/how-to-apply/check-if-you-are-eligible-for-research-and-innovation-funding/eligibility-as-an-organisation/#contents-list).
 Eligible organisations are:

 1. UK higher education institutions;
 2. research council institutes;